stax-labs/terraform-provider-stax/README.md

 # Limitations

-1. The results of data sources is currently currently returning the first page from the Stax API, this is while we gauge impact and performance of the provider.
+1. The Terraform data sources currently only utilize the first page from the Stax API.
+However, this will change once we develop a strategy to manage large results while minimizing the impact on the Stax API.

 # Development